jackie-ho/car-repository/resources/02-programming-fundamentals-in-java/oop-fundamentals-lesson/readme.md

 Static variables are variables that are only created once in memory across all instances of a class.
 We will see an example of this in the next demo.

-> Check: Ask the students to give an example of a static variable we've used.

 <a name="demo"></a>